Task-force-for-AI-agents-in-Healthcare/ai-agents-healthcare-standards/HAARF/README.md

 ---

-**HAAISVS is the first healthcare-specific AI agent security verification standard, designed to ensure that autonomous AI systems in healthcare environments are safe, secure, transparent, and compliant with global regulatory requirements.**
+**HAARF is the first healthcare-specific AI agent security verification standard, designed to ensure that autonomous AI systems in healthcare environments are safe, secure, transparent, and compliant with global regulatory requirements.**